Good Old-Fashioned Dilly Beans Canning Recipe

 - Once the jars are in the canner, adjust the water level so it is 2-inches above the top of the jar.

-- When processing time is complete, turn off heat, remove the cover, and let the canner cool down and settle for about 5 minutes.
+- When processing time is complete, turn off heat, and let the canner cool down and settle for about 5 minutes.

 - Spread a dry kitchen towel on the counter.
 Remove the cover by tilting lid away from you so that steam does not burn your face.